heljakka/pioneer/README.md

 [4] https://github.com/tkarras/progressive_growing_of_gans

-[5] Karras, T. and Aila, T. and Laine, S. and Lehtinen, J.: Progressive growing of {GAN}s for improved quality, stability, and variation.
+[5] Karras, T. and Aila, T. and Laine, S. and Lehtinen, J.: Progressive growing of GANs for improved quality, stability, and variation.
 In: International Conference on Learning Representations (ICLR), 2018.

 ## License